codacy/codacy-stylelint/docs/description/block-opening-brace-newline-after.md

 }
 ```

-Refer to [combining rules](https://github.com/stylelint/stylelint/tree/14.2.0/docs/user-guide/rules/combine.md) for more information on using this rule with [`block-opening-brace-newline-before`](https://github.com/stylelint/stylelint/tree/14.2.0/lib/rules/block-opening-brace-newline-before/README.md) to disallow single-line rules.

-The [`fix` option](https://github.com/stylelint/stylelint/tree/14.2.0/docs/user-guide/usage/options.md#fix) can automatically fix all of the problems reported by this rule.
+The [`fix` option](https://github.com/stylelint/stylelint/tree/15.2.0/docs/user-guide/options.md#fix) can automatically fix all of the problems reported by this rule.

 ## Options